 - Begin Campaign - Play through the series of quests that

 I have written for Erebus.

 - Random Dungeon - Play a single one-off dungeon that is

-you can see how much experience (XP) you can achieve, or perhaps how
+the deepest level.
+Beyond that, you can see how much experience (XP) you

 - Character - Choice of Barbarian, Elf, Halfling, Ranger or Warrior.